Canada - Morocco Relations

-Canada is represented in Morocco by the Embassy of Canada in Rabat, while Morocco is represented in Canada by an Embassy in Ottawa.
+Canada is represented in Morocco by the Embassy of Canada in Rabat, while Morocco is represented in Canada by an embassy in Ottawa.
 Morocco also has a consulate general and a cultural centre in Montreal.
-Montreal and Casablanca are connected by year-round non-stop flights operated by both Air Canada and Royal Air Maroc offers several flights a week between Casablanca and Montreal.
+Montreal and Casablanca are connected by year-round non-stop flights operated by both Air Canada and Royal Air Maroc.

-Canada's commercial activity in Morocco is diversified, focusing on exporting merchandise and mining assets; establishing partnerships with teaching institutions; and setting up franchises and other global value chain activities.
+Canada's commercial activity in Morocco is diversified, focusing on trade and investment; establishing partnerships with teaching institutions; and setting up franchises and other global value chain activities.
 In 2018, Morocco was Canada’s 54th largest bilateral trade partner, and Canada’s fourth largest bilateral trade partner in Africa.
-Morocco provides commercial opportunities of interest to Canada in the following sectors: infrastructure, agriculture and processed food, aerospace and education.
+Morocco provides commercial opportunities of interest to Canada in the following sectors: infrastructures, mining, clean technologies, defense and security, agriculture, aerospace and education.
 Canada and Morocco are presently negotiating a free trade agreement.
-In 2014, our bilateral trade totalled over $907.3.0 million, an increase of 10.9% since 2017.
+In 2016, our bilateral trade totalled over $907.3.0 million, an increase of 10.9% since 2017.
 Major drivers of Morocco’s economy include agriculture, tourism and mining (phosphates).
 An emerging high-end manufacturing sector (aerospace, automotive) is also present in the country.
-Morocco is one of the priority countries identified in Canada's Global Markets Action Plan as well as in the Canadian strategy regarding international education.
+Morocco is one of the priority countries identified in the Canadian strategy regarding international education.